-LGBT Health Services.
+LGBT Services.
 The Mount Sinai Health System is dedicated to meeting the special health care needs of the lesbian, gay, bisexual, and transgender (LGBT) community.
-A wide range of health, referral, and educational services that promote LGBT health equity and access to care is provided.
-This range of services includes advocacy for LGBT health equity, access to comprehensive transgender health services, information and referrals, outreach and patient health education, primary care, specialty care, hospital care, and professional education and training.
+We provide a wide range of health, referral, and educational services that promote LGBT health equity and access to care.
+This includes advocacy for LGBT health equity, access to comprehensive transgender health services, information and referrals, outreach and patient health education, primary care, specialty care, hospital care, and professional education and training.